 Documents are non-data assets created from a file.
 This includes PDF, DOC, image files, and everything other than CSV, XLS/XLSX/XLSB, JSON, and Parquet files, which are turned into datasets.

 Documents can be described, tagged, followed, and downloaded.
-Documents can also be referenced in Neebo Workspaces to provide quick access to documentation and procedures needed for an analytic project.
+Documents can also be referenced in Spotlight Workspaces to provide quick access to documentation and procedures needed for an analytic project.

-Add a document to Neebo using the button from the Neebo home page, or the button from a Workspace.
+Upload a new document to Spotlight using the button from the Spotlight home page, or the button from a Workspace.

-When adding from inside a Workspace, your document will first be added to Neebo as an asset and then a reference to that asset will be added to your Workspace.
-See "Add to Neebo: Document" and "Workspace: Add Document references" for complete instructions.
+When adding from inside a Workspace, your document will first be added to Spotlight as an asset and then a reference to that asset will be added to your Workspace.
+See "Add to Spotlight: Document" and "Workspace: Add Document references" for complete instructions.

 From the document's detail page, download using the button.
 On every other page where you see the document's name, click on the context menu and select the "Download" option.

-A document's owner or Neebo Administrator can transfer ownership to another user using the button on the document details page.
+Ownership of a document can be transferred to any user using the button on the document details page.
 The new owner inherits all ownership permissions and by default becomes a follower on the document.

 The new owner and anyone previously following the asset will receive an Activities message about the change of ownership.
 Administrators will only receive an Activities message if they have followed the Document before they change its ownership.